 The windows are marketed and sold to consumers as a "top of the line", high-end product for new construction or for the replacement of existing windows in existing construction.
 They are used in homes, residential buildings such as condominiums, apartment buildings and townhomes, as well as commercial buildings.
 The windows are advertised to the public as being "worry-free" and bearing a lifetime warranty.

 Pella Windows Legal Help

-If you own property (including homes, condominiums, apartment buildings, commercial buildings, etc.) that have Pella Windows installed in the building that were manufactured after 1990, please fill in the form to the right to send your complaint to a Pella window lawyer.
+If you own property (including homes, condominiums, apartment buildings, commercial buildings, etc.) that have Pella Windows installed in the building that were manufactured after 1990, please click here to fill in our form to send your complaint to a Pella window lawyer.

 Windows installed in our home built in 1995 have broken seals, the windows now have bad spotting and rotting issues.
 We are even unable to open or close one of our windows the rotting is so bad.
 Upon confronting Pella local supervisors will not return phone calls after multiple attempts.
 After multiple attempts to speak with Pella in Iowa we are told the windows only have a 10 year warranty.
 3 Different contractors have looked at the problem and all have the same response... "this should not be happening, they are defective."